Crell/AttributeUtils/CONTRIBUTING.md

 ## Pull Requests

+- **Talk first** - Before filing a Pull Request with a new feature, open an issue to discuss it first.
+Not all feature requests are appropriate, and we really hate rejecting a PR after someone has done spec work on it.
+Make sure the idea fits with the intent of the library first before trying to file a PR.
+(We may be able to suggest a better way of doing it.)

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - Check the code style with ``$ composer check-style`` and fix it with ``$ composer fix-style``.

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.